christc4/web/sites/avsbq.org/if/server.md

 # Server

 I want my server to sunbathe in the desert,
-But have cool winds cool it down,
+But be cool as a cucumber,

-Solar charged
+todo
+lowpowermagazine